 ❏ Carry Positions: 3 Positions – Front, Back, and Hip Carry

 ❏ Machine Washable: Cold with mild detergent on gentle cycle.
 Dry on delicate cycle and remove when seams are still damp.
 Air dry.

 ❏ Sleeping Hood: Integrated, 100% cotton poplin with elastic edging and snap-to-strap attach.
-Supports baby’s head while sleeping and protects from sun and wind.
-Adjusts in length with 5 snap levels for growth of baby.
+Supports baby’s head while sleeping and protects from the sun and the wind.
+Adjusts in length with 5 snap levels for growth of the baby.

 ❏ Small zippered stuff pouch, doubles as Sleeping Hood storage.

 ❏ Large zippered storage pocket holds your wallet, keys, and mobile phone.